 - Priority changed from No priority to Important

 - Target version set to N/A

 We actually have a Basecamp where we are finishing up the edits to the QSG: https://basecamp.com/2565716/projects/12594936/todos/265073821.
 We expect to have the final PDF ready for printing and including with the Minis by Sept.
 30. Gary, let me know if you need permission to see that BaseCamp.

 I've reopened this ticket as it reminds me that we also need to mention the mDNS stuff in the accessing FreeNAS for the first time section of the built-in Guide.

-#5 Updated by Dru Lavigne over 2 years ago
+#5 Updated by Dru Lavigne about 3 years ago